Israeli police scuffle with protesters in Arab neighbourhood | Law-Order

-Israeli police scuffled with protesters in an Arab neighbourhood near Tel Aviv for a second night late Monday after the assault of a rabbi over the weekend.
+Israeli police scuffled with protesters in an Arab neighborhood in Tel Aviv for a second night late Monday after the assault of a rabbi over the weekend.

 The protesters, including Arabs and Jews, say Jewish nationalist religious groups are buying up property in the traditionally Arab district of Jaffa, which has rapidly gentrified in recent years as luxury housing has gone up.